mark-watson/PythonAIBook/manuscript/SymbolicMath.md

 The file begins with a docstring that is also a grammar: a complete list of the six node shapes the whole program will ever construct.
-In a CAS this is the analogue of a language's grammar — every function that follows is simply a case analysis over these tags.
+In a CAS this is the analogue of a language's grammar where every function that follows is simply a case analysis over these tags.

 ```python